Accounting and tax

 - Our Compliance Department will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budgets and sensitivity analysis;

-- Our fees to submit annual accounting, audit and tax reports combined amount to US$4,950;
+- Our fees to submit annual accounting, audit and tax reports (all three combined) is US$4,950;

 - For an active trading company, the accounting and tax fees are an estimate of our fees to efficiently and effectively discharge your annual company accounting, auditing and tax obligations.
 Following receipt of a set of draft accounting numbers from your company, Healy Consultants will more accurately advise accounting and tax fees.
-For a dormant company, our fees are only US$950;
+For a dormant company, our fee is only US$950;

 Legal and compliance